"In the streets of Hau-kai, we wait

-- Medieval Stasis: The Noks—the first living alien race discovered by humanity—appear to be permanently stuck at a medieval level of development.
+- Medieval Stasis: The Noks—the first living alien race discovered by humanity—appear to be permanently stuck at a 19th century level of development.
 They've been that way for an estimated 14,000 years, and show no signs of developing further.
 They're also extremely hostile and xenophobic, so it's probably just as well.

 - Mile-Long Ship: In Chindi, the alien ship known as the chindi is over 16 km long, and apparently uninhabited, but still intent on its unknown mission.

 - Precursors: The Monument-Makers were Benevolent Precursors, doing their best to save other civilizations from the Omega Clouds up until their own homeworld was destroyed.

 - Precursor Killers: The Omega Clouds, which destroyed the Monument-Makers and are implied in Chindi to have taken out the Hawks as well.

 - Someone Has to Die: In Omega, when a ship is disabled by a too-close encounter with an Omega Cloud, the only plan they can come up with for getting the escape pod free is to blow up the ship to provide a distraction.
 But someone has to remain behind to destroy the ship.

 - Space Elevator: The Deepsix skyhook, which was constructed by the Hawks to help evacuate the inhabitants of Deepsix prior to a lengthy ice age.